xtianbetz/imx-bsp-bootstrap/README.md

 LAYERSERIES_COMPAT_imx6example = "zeus"
 ```

-Finally, edit conf/bblayers.conf and add your layer:
+Finally, edit conf/bblayers.conf and add your layer on the last line:

 ```
 BBLAYERS += "${BSPDIR}/sources/meta-imx6example"
 ```

-Perform another quick 'bitbake imx-image-core' to confirm syntax looks good and
+Perform another 'bitbake imx-image-core' to confirm your
-also confirm your layer is being picked up.
+your layer is being picked up correctly.
 You will see a warning like this:

 ```
 WARNING: No bb files matched BBFILE_PATTERN_imx6example '^/var/yocto/imx-5.4.24-2.1.0/sources/meta-imx6example/'